-During the summer before their sophomore and junior years, academy students have the opportunity to complete a job shadow experience of at least four hours in any STEM field.
+Academy students have the opportunity to complete an internship experience of at least 60 hours in an available STEM field.
 These career exploration experiences allow academy students to dive deeper into their STEM field of choice and explore potential career paths.